paguilar/br-pbuilder/README.md

 3. Patch Buildroot

-Since br-pbuilder is invoked as a target from Buildroot's Makefile, the main Makefile and some scripts need to be patched.
+Since *br-pbuilder* is invoked as a target from Buildroot's main Makefile, this Makefile and some scripts need to be patched.

 ```